DoD-Platform-One/Sonarqube/docs/DEVELOPMENT_MAINTENANCE.md

 # Files that require bigbang integration testing

-### See [bb MR testing](./docs/test-package-against-bb.md) for details regarding testing changes against bigbang umbrella chart.
+### See [bb MR testing](./docs/test-package-against-bb.md) for details regarding testing changes against bigbang umbrella chart

 There are certain integrations within the bigbang ecosystem and this package that require additional testing outside of the specific package tests ran during CI.
 This is a requirement when files within those integrations are changed, as to avoid causing breaks up through the bigbang umbrella.
 Currently, these include changes to the istio implementation within sonarqube (see: [istio templates](./chart/templates/bigbang/istio/), [network policy templates](./chart/templates/bigbang/networkpolicies/), [service entry templates](./chart/templates/bigbang/serviceentries/)).

 Be aware that any changes to files listed in the [Modifications made to upstream chart](#modifications-made-to-upstream-chart) section will also require a codeowner to validate the changes using above method, to ensure that they do not affect the package or its integrations adversely.

 Be sure to also test against monitoring locally as it is integrated by default with these high-impact service control packages, and needs to be validated using the necessary chart values beneath `istio.hardened` block with `monitoring.enabled` set to true as part of your dev-overrides.yaml

 # Upgrading to a new version